 Positive Footprint Housing – Riksbyggen

 Riksbyggen, Chalmers University of Technology, the University of Gothenburg and Johanneberg Science Park are cooperating on the Positive Footprint Housing concept, and the Brf Viva pilot project is a full-scale laboratory constructed between Guldheden and the Johanneberg campus.
 The research focuses on energy generation, mobility solutions, the choice of materials and construction methods.
 The building is environmentally certified, which means low energy consumption, lower operating costs and good indoor climate both summer and winter.

 Challenge Lab is an arena at Chalmers University of Technology covering sustainability from a wide perspective.
 In the preparatory course “Leadership for Sustainable Transitions” Chalmers Campus is used as a case study.
 During the course, students seek to address the global challenges of the future and find concrete solutions to real problems.
-On a number of occasions, ideas generated in the laboratory have developed into start-ups and been linked to the Chalmers campus areas.
+A number of ideas generated in the laboratory have developed into start-ups and been linked to the Chalmers campus areas.

 What new opportunities arise as a result of electrification of public transport in a city?
 Research at Chalmers University of Technology focuses on issues such as noise, environment, safety, technology, behaviour and sustainability.
 The bus route 55 running between the two campuses at Lindholmen and Johanneberg in Gothenburg is being used as a research arena.